jooby-project/jooby/md/req.md

 });
 ```

-Of course the `require` method doesn't make sense on `MVC routes`, because you can inject dependencies:
+Of course, the `require` method doesn't make sense on `MVC routes`, because in that case you can inject dependencies:

 ```java
 @Path("/")